2024-learn/DevOps/DevopsBootcamp/docker/notes.md

       - the host directory where the volume should be mounted is not specified
       - for each container a folder is generated that gets mounted
     - __named volumes:__
-      - It is an impovement on anonymous volumes.
+      - It is an improvement on anonymous volumes.
         - `docker run -v name:/var/lib/mysql/data`
       - it specifies the name of the folder on the host file system
-      - unlike anonyous volumes, you can reference this volume by name
+      - unlike anonymous volumes, you can reference this volume by name
       - recommended for use in production
       - reference in a docker-compose:

-      ```volumes
+      ```named-volumes
       version: '3'
       services:
         mongodb: